xing/mire/README.md

 Why is [HAML-Lint](https://github.com/brigade/haml-lint) needed?

-HAML-Lint did a great job to write a Ruby code extractor for HAML files. mire is using this extractor.
+HAML-Lint did a great job to write a Ruby code extractor for Haml files. mire is using this extractor.

 ## TODO